mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    ./configure --help

-We explain the relevant flags below, but you can jump ahead to :ref:`configure PETSc <configure_petsc>` and use one of the pre-set list of options there.
+We explain the relevant options below, but you can jump ahead to :ref:`configure PETSc <configure_petsc>` and use one of the pre-set list of options there.

 #. **Debugging**: To compile without debugging use the switch: